 FJD ARG unknown 1.
 Unknown possible fossil.
 Cretaceous; Allen Formation; Rio Negro Province; Patagonia.
 Just as found on the surface in the 90s.
 It’s wind-polished-smooth all around.
 I have no idea what it is.
 I’ve been tempted to cut it, but afraid to ruin a rare fossil, and it’s alluring as is.
 I am not convinced it’s of plant origin.
 The exterior reminds me of a hair under a microscope.
 But it also looks somewhat like a small palm tree, and the same formation produces fossil palm dates.
 But then it also looks like a stalagmite.
 51 by 47 mm on thicker end; 121 mm long; fourteen ounces.
 Dense and hard.
 Any of you paleontologists or paleobotanists or geologists out there have an idea?
 Not for sale yet.
-I put this up about six months ago and have not received one reply.
+I put this up about a year ago and have not received one reply.

 ARG 82.
 Museum specimen.
 Patagonia, Argentina.
 Cerro Cuadrado, Jurassic conifer of the species Araucaria.
 Rare full round branch end section of Araucaria from the same tree that produced the cones.
 Attractive exterior and overall black mineralization.
 Glassy.
 One end natural.
 No filler – No glue.
 35 by 40 mm mirror-polished face; 4 cm long; 2.8 ounces. $85